NorthumbriaResearchComputing/oswald-docs/docs/quickstart/accessing-oswald.md

     Refer to the documentation for these applications for how to connect using them.
 The 'server address' you need to connect to is `oswald`.

 ??? todo
-    How can users connect to Oswald from outside the university?
+    How can users connect to Oswald from outside the university, where the `oswald` hostname is not already set up?

-    Would this be done by configuring the `oswald` host in the client's ssh config?
-(If so, also add this to Configuring SSH, below)
+    **Note**: Remember to also update Configuring SSH below.

 ??? todo
     Add detail about setting up graphical ssh clients for Oswald.

 ### Security and Authentication

-After running the above command (or attempting to log in through your SSH client application), you will be prompted for a password.
+After running the above command (or before or while attempting to log in through your SSH client application), you will be prompted for a password.
 You should use the password you received in your registration email.

 The first time you log in, you may also be asked to accept the "host key" of Oswald's head node.
 You can accept this.